 You have now thought through the issues which I set out in Stage 1, HOW TO: Start your business journey, and you have a plan of action – super!
-Your next steps might include conducting market research, developing a prototype app, platform, or product, and exploring logos and branding ideas.
+Your next steps when expanding your business might include conducting market research, developing a prototype app, platform, or product, and exploring logos and branding ideas.
 You may be looking to reach out to people in the Start-up world or the industry you are looking to disrupt to get some ideas for your next steps.

 As you are likely to be engaging or approaching third parties at this stage, you should take measures to protect your brand and any rights you have in it.

 Intellectual Property and Confidentiality…

 Third parties may perform services and create IP for you at this stage.
 If a consultant has not specifically assigned such IP to you, the default position is that they own it, not you.
 You need to take the relevant steps to ensure that you own your IP.

 On top of this, other parties will be exposed to your idea and how you intend to implement it.
 Therefore, you should have protection in place to stop others from taking your idea and claiming it as their own.